mksalada/prosite/content/posts/teaser-and-promotional-video-for-church-event/index.md

 +++
-title = 'I Made Teaser and Promotional Videos for an Event of Our Church' date = 2024-02-08T12:03:37+08:00 draft = false description = "On my previous blog, I told you guys that I'm working on a project for our church.
+title = 'Teaser and Promotional Videos for a Church Event' date = 2024-02-08T12:03:37+08:00 draft = false description = "On my previous blog, I told you guys that I'm working on a project for our church.
 It's for an event.
 That same event, I took the task of making a promotional video."